ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 This section describes the interactions between a Client and the KDC to join a security group.
 Source authentication of a message sent within the group is ensured by means of a digital signature embedded in the message.
 Subscribers must be able to retrieve Publishers' authentication credentials from a trusted repository, to verify source authentication of received messages.
 Hence, on joining a security group, a Publisher is expected to provide its own authentication credential to the KDC.

-On a successful join, the Clients receive from the KDC the symmetric COSE Key used as shared group key to protect the payload of a published topic data.
+On a successful join, the Clients receive from the KDC the symmetric COSE Key {{RFC9052}} that is used as the shared group key to protect the payload of a published topic data.

 The message exchange between the joining node and the KDC follows what is defined in {{Section 4.3.1.1 of RFC9594}}, and only additions or modifications to that specification are defined in this document.